jvmiert/laxo/readme.md

 ## Shopee
 "Image file.
 Max 2.0 MB each.
 Image format accepted: JPG, JPEG, PNG"
 - https://open.shopee.com/documents?module=91&type=1&id=660&version=2

+# Facebook integration
+There is no commerce API available yet for Vietnam.
+However, for the business manager API, we can create product catalogues it seems.

 # Frame feature research